AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/use-workfront-with-jira/update-linked-items-between-jira-wf.md

 ## Update linked items in [!DNL Jira]

 If you work primarily in [!DNL Jira], you can update your work items in [!DNL Jira] and their counterparts in [!DNL Workfront] also update.
-You do not have to have a [!DNL Workfront] license for the [!DNL Workfront] items linked to your [!DNL Jira] issues to receive the updates you are making in Jira.&nbsp;
+You do not have to have a [!DNL Workfront] license for the [!DNL Workfront] items linked to your [!DNL Jira] issues to receive the updates you are making in [!DNL Jira].&nbsp;

 On condition that your [!DNL Workfront] administrator has configured [!DNL Workfront] for [!DNL Jira] to synchronize the fields between linked items, certain fields which you update in [!DNL Jira] also update for the linked [!DNL Workfront] item.&nbsp;